 NOTE:Check the curing time for the construction adhesive or mortar to ensure the DIY fire pit is completely dry and ready to safely handle a fire.

-How do you start a fire in a firepit or fireplace?
+How do you start a fire in a firepit?

-Lighting a fire pit or outdoor fireplace is different depending on the fuel burned and the specific design of the fire piece.
+Lighting an outdoor fire pit is different depending on the fuel burned and the specific design of the fire piece.

 WOOD